MW 6x6 / N38 - neodymium magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Possible danger associated with microscopic parts of magnets pose a threat, if swallowed, which is crucial in the context of children's health.
-Additionally, small elements of these devices have the potential to complicate diagnosis when they are in the body.
+- Potential hazard associated with microscopic parts of magnets are risky, when accidentally ingested, which is crucial in the context of child safety.
+It's also worth noting that tiny parts of these devices are able to hinder the diagnostic process when they are in the body.

 Neodymium magnets are not toys.
 You cannot allow them to become toys for children.
 In such a situation, surgery is necessary to remove them.
 In the worst case scenario, it can result in death.